MattiaDif/closed-loop-neuroengineering/README.md

 To start using all the repo functionalities avoiding potential missing file issues, please run the installer.m script to add to your Matlab path all the project.

-### Example application (WORK IN PROGRESS)
+### Getting Started Tutorial (WORK IN PROGRESS)

-If you just want to have a look at the Simulink library functionalities, please download the example application here: https://it.mathworks.com/matlabcentral/fileexchange/101238-iit-genoa-intan-hdl-blocks
+If you just want to have a look at the Simulink library functionalities and how to implement your model on FPGA, please download the example application here: https://it.mathworks.com/matlabcentral/fileexchange/101238-iit-genoa-intan-hdl-blocks

 ## Documentation (WORK IN PROGRESS)